ZASamm/run-wild/README.md

 * **Problem Solving**: Each time I encountered a bug or unexpected behaviour, especially with the personal best tracking, I found myself getting better at debugging and problem-solving.
 The moment when I finally got the personal best system working correctly was genuinely exciting.

+* **Front-end Design**: The user interface was a particular triumph for me.
+Using Bootstrap and custom CSS, I created a clean, intuitive design that works seamlessly across all devices.
+I'm especially pleased with the quest cards and leaderboard layout, which present complex information in an easily digestible format.
+The colour scheme and typography choices help create an energetic, motivating atmosphere that really captures the spirit of the running community.

 ### Challenges
 * **Learning Curve**: Django's complexity initially overwhelmed me.
 There were moments when I felt lost in the documentation, but breaking problems down into smaller pieces helped me push through.
 The "aha" moments when concepts finally clicked made it all worthwhile.

 * **Token Mathematics**: I spent countless hours tweaking the token calculation formula.
 Finding the right balance between rewarding fast runners and keeping it achievable for beginners was trickier than I'd expected.
-There were many late nights of testing different scenarios and adjusting values.

-* **Time Management**: I often found myself going down "rabbit holes" trying to perfect features.
-Learning when to step back and focus on core functionality was a valuable lesson.
-I had to remind myself that perfect is the enemy of good.
+* **Database Migrations**: Wrestling with database migrations proved particularly challenging, especially when updating model fields and relationships.
+Learning to handle these migrations properly whilst maintaining data integrity was a steep learning curve, but it taught me valuable lessons about database management.

 * **Testing Patience**: Initially, I underestimated the importance of testing.
 Writing tests felt tedious at first, but after they caught several critical bugs, I gained a new appreciation for test-driven development.
 It was a humbling experience that changed my approach to coding.

 ## Final Thoughts
 Creating Run Wild has been more than just a technical project - it's been a journey of personal growth.
 As someone who enjoys running, building a platform that might inspire others to get active and challenge themselves has been incredibly fulfilling.